ruiyangqin2016/ruiyangqin2016.github.io/_pages/portfolio.md

 Assistant Professor (Starting Aug 2025), ECE at Villanova University
 PhD Student (Sep 2022 - May 2025), CSE at University of Notre Dame

+### Ph.D.
+Students
+- Ningxin Kong (Fall 2025, BS from University of Toronto, MS from University of Chicago)

 ### Recruitment
 We are actively recruiting